xdta/ailalia/README.md

 ![Slide12](https://github.com/user-attachments/assets/102fa65c-6729-40d5-9d15-1502142bbb88)
 > Finally, there are actually a couple more projects I already have in mind to probe
 > 1) I think another possibility of AI, as hinted by our project to “resurrect” Hiroya, is to preserve.
 I want to clone the voices of animals known to be going extinct and create a symphony from these voices.
-> 2) I want to do more harmonizing with generated voices
+> 2) I want to try harmonizing more with generated voices.

 ![Slide13](https://github.com/user-attachments/assets/75ab851b-fdab-4f29-a28e-69d01709d318)
->Truly thanks again to everyone for the loveliest of semesters.
+> Truly thanks again to everyone for the loveliest of semesters.
 The community, the interests/passions, the energy/vibes—truly make a world of difference.
 Appreciate your dedication to teaching, Em and Golan!